1,000+ Opportunities

 , #116, Atlanta, GA 30329 Hearing Aid Dispatch Director scooper@gacharitycare. org

-Based on current listing details, eligibility includes: Georgia residents demonstrating financial need; adult (18+) and pediatric (under 18) tracks with separate applications; income criteria referenced in application forms.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Georgia residents demonstrating financial need; adult (18+) and pediatric (under 18) tracks with separate applications; income criteria referenced in application forms.
+Confirm the full requirements in the official notice before applying.